THE DANGER OF INSECURITY

 If you do, then you are insecure in who God has made you in Christ and in what God has called you to do!

 Insecurity is an expression of the fallen, depraved, and sinful human nature.
-It always breeds hatred, envy, strive, competition, and all sorts of evil.
+It always breeds hatred, envy, strife, competition, and all sorts of evil.

 Are you an insecure person?